-Inmate's access dedicated TRULINCS workstations installed in various housing units and common areas to perform various functions using their register number, Phone Access Code (PAC), and Commissary Personal Identification Number (PIN).
+Inmate access dedicated TRULINCS workstations installed in various housing units and common areas to perform various functions using their register number, Phone Access Code (PAC), and the fingerprint process or Commissary Personal Identification Number (PIN).
 Inmate access to these workstations varies depending on the institution.

-Account Transactions - This service allows inmates to search and view their Commissary, telephone, and TRULINCS account transactions, as well as, view their Media List.
+Account Transactions - This service allows inmates to search and view their Commissary, telephone, and TRULINCS account transactions, as well as view their Media List.